GooFit/GooFit/docs/documentation.md

         ./dalitz dalitz_toyMC_000.txt

-Quick troubleshooting: GooFit uses [FindCUDA](https://cmake.org/cmake/help/v3.7/module/FindCUDA.html), and expects to find `root-config` in your path.
+Quick troubleshooting: GooFit uses [FindCUDA](https://cmake.org/cmake/help/v3.7/module/FindCUDA.html), and expects to find `root-config` in your path (ROOT optional, but used in most examples).
 Check the docs for FindCUDA if you need help locating your CUDA install.

 The text file contains information about simulated decays of the \f$D^0\f$ particle to \f$\pi^+\pi^-\pi^0\f$; in particular, in each line, the second